miekg/pkcs11/README.md

 # PKCS#11

 This is a Go implementation of the PKCS#11 API.

-# Installation

-To play with an HSM (Hardware security module) you can buy one, or you can install softhsm.
+It has a small C implementation that wraps a few things, but it tries to do as much in Go as possible.